stitchdata/python-stitch-client/README.md

 License
 -------

-Copyright © 2016 Stitch
+python-stitch-client is Copyright © 2016 Stitch and Distributed under the Apache License Version 2.0

-Distributed under the Apache License Version 2.0
+transit-python is Copyright © 2014-2016 Cognitect and Distributed under the Apache License Version 2.0